ewfx/gaipl-seagulls-v25/README.md

 ---

 ## 🎯 Introduction
-A brief overview of your project and its purpose.
-Mention which problem statement are your attempting to solve.
-Keep it concise and engaging.

 **Jarvis: An Integrated solution for Platform Engineers**

 We have developed an **Integrated Platform Environment**, a **one-stop solution for platform engineers** to efficiently **manage incidents, access platform-related insights, monitor application health, and verify upstream/downstream dependencies**.
+Jarvis Web features a **responsive design**, adapting seamlessly to **desktops, tablets, and smartphones** for an optimal user experience.

 Our approach goes beyond just implementing a **GenAI model**—we have built a **comprehensive workflow** that delivers an **end-to-end, AI-powered platform support system**.